korchasa/awesome-chatgpt/readme.md

 - [Azure-Samples/azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) - A sample app for the Retrieval-Augmented Generation pattern running in Azure, using Azure Cognitive Search for retrieval and Azure OpenAI large language models  to power ChatGPT-style and Q&A experiences.
 - [RUCAIBox/LLMSurvey](https://github.com/RUCAIBox/LLMSurvey) - A collection of papers and resources related to Large Language Models.
 - [openai/openai-cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API
-- [saharmor/awesome-chatgpt](https://github.com/saharmor/awesome-chatgpt) - Selected ChatGPT demos, tools, articles, and more ✨
 - [cedrickchee/awesome-transformer-nlp](https://github.com/cedrickchee/awesome-transformer-nlp) - A curated list of NLP resources focused on Transformer networks, attention mechanism, GPT, BERT, ChatGPT, LLMs, and transfer learning.
 - [EgoAlpha/prompt-in-context-learning](https://github.com/EgoAlpha/prompt-in-context-learning) - Awesome resources for in-context learning and prompt engineering: Mastery of the LLMs such as ChatGPT, GPT-3, and FlanT5, with up-to-date and cutting-edge updates.
 - [filipecalegario/awesome-generative-ai](https://github.com/filipecalegario/awesome-generative-ai) - A curated list of Generative AI tools, works, models, and references
 - [formulahendry/awesome-gpt](https://github.com/formulahendry/awesome-gpt) - A curated list of awesome projects and resources related to GPT, ChatGPT, OpenAI, LLM, and more.
 - [Create your first app using ChatGPT](https://genez.io/blog/create-your-first-app-using-chatgpt/) -
+- [The ChatGPT Cheat Sheet](https://drive.google.com/file/d/1OcHn2NWWnLGBCBLYsHg7xdOMVsehiuBK/view) - This cheat sheet illustrates the diverse abilities of OpenAI’s ChatGPT for developers and content creators to enhance their proficiency in large language model prompting across various domains including media content creation, natural language processing, and programming.

 ### Prompt engineering